 Option to Deliver iMessage as an SMS Text Message

-You can configure the Messages app to either send an iMessage as a text message or not to send as a text message.
+You can configure whether or not the Messages app will automatically send an iMessage as an SMS text message when the iPhone does not have an Internet connection.
 Open the Settings app and select Messages.
-You will see the option “Send as SMS” near the middle of the screen.
+You will see the option “Send as SMS”.
 Set the slider to OFF if you do not want iMessages to be automatically sent as regular text messages when an Internet connection is unavailable.